PatriciaGea/powerfy/README.md

 ## Overview

-Powerfy lets users browse electronics (smartphones, laptops, tablets, and mobile accessories) pulled live from a public product API, view product details, favorite and add items to a persistent cart, and complete a full checkout → payment → confirmation flow with a real Stripe integration in test mode.
+Powerfy lets users browse electronics (smartphones, laptops, tablets, and mobile accessories) pulled live from a public product API, view product details, favorite and add items to a persistent cart, and complete a full checkout → payment → confirmation flow with a real Stripe integration.

 - **Platform:** Android (min SDK 26 / Android 8.0)
 - **Language:** Kotlin